MatthewRuiz/degree/Websites/COM292/Final/README.md

 COM292
 =====

+Team project for class don in collaboration with Daniel Fox.

 Website created for Sigma Pi Fraternity - Zeta-Alpha Chapter, West Chester University.

-Done in collaboration with Daniel Fox.
+**Images for brothers have been removed to preserve privacy.